Print| Email

 Generally, brochures, catalogues and similar commercial publications must be in French, however, versions of these publications can be made available in other languages as long as the French version is as accessible as and of equal quality to the non-French version.
 In other words, a website can’t have, for example, dozens of pages and resources in its English version and only a few key pages in its French version.

-Here again, until June 1, 2025, a trademark can be exclusively in a language other than French unless a French version has been registered.
-As of June 1, 2025, this exemption will be modified as described above.
+Here again, until June 1, 2025, a trademark can be exclusively in a language other than French unless a French version registeredappears on the register.
+As of June 1, 2025, and keeping in mind the grace period as appropriate, the exemption will be modified as described above.

 Public signs and commercial advertising must be in French